2023 Best English Language & Literature Graduate Certificate Schools

 University of Iowa ranked #6 on this year’s Best English Language & Literature Graduate Certificate Schools list.
 Located in the city of Iowa City, Iowa is a public college with a fairly large student population.

-Columbia University in the City of New York ranked #7 on this year’s Best English Language & Literature Graduate Certificate Schools list.
-Located in the large city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Columbia University in the City of New York came in at #7 in this year’s edition of the Best English Language & Literature Graduate Certificate Schools ranking.
+Located in the city of New York, Columbia is a private not-for-profit college with a very large student population.

 Read full report on English Language & Literature at Texas Tech University

-Bowling Green State University - Main Campus came in at #9 in this year’s edition of the Best English Language & Literature Graduate Certificate Schools ranking.
-Located in the town of Bowling Green, BGSU is a public college with a large student population.
+Bowling Green State University - Main Campus ranked #9 on this year’s Best English Language & Literature Graduate Certificate Schools list.
+Located in the fringe town of Bowling Green, BGSU is a public college with a fairly large student population.

 Full English Language & Literature at University of Missouri - Columbia Report